 Rosetta Stone rarely works.
-I can say that with confidence because I’m a language enthusiast, world traveler, and a successful language club organizer.
-As you might expect, I’ve talked to a lot of people who were trying to learn Spanish, French, German or some other language with Rosetta Stone.
+I can say this with confidence because, as I became a language learning enthusiast (conversant in Spanish and Russian) and traveled the world getting lots of stamps in my passport, I talked to many people who were trying to learn Spanish, French, German or some other language with Rosetta Stone.

-In all that time, I have never met a Rosetta Stone student who could ask me a useful question like “What’s your name?” in the language they were studying.
-So if you’re asking yourself, “Does Rosetta Stone work?” my answer is, “For everyone I’ve met, Rosetta Stone does not work.”
+From 2008, when I first published this review, until 2015, I never met a Rosetta Stone student who could ask me a useful question like “What’s your name?” in the language they were studying.
+So if you’re asking yourself, “Does Rosetta Stone work?” my answer is, “For almost everyone I’ve met (and I’ve met hundreds), Rosetta Stone does not work.”

-Summary of these Rosetta Stone reviews: “Rosetta Stone doesn’t work for most people.”
+Summary of these Rosetta Stone reviews: “Rosetta Stone still doesn’t work for most people.”